 What Can Cause Soil Failure?

-Now that you know that septic systems fail because of the soil around the system, and not actually because the system itself fails (pipes, tank, etc.), let me inform you why the soil around your system is preventing it from functioning properly.
+Now that you know that septic systems fail because of the soil around the system, and not actually because the system itself fails (pipes, tank, etc.), let me inform you why the soil around your system is preventing it from functioning properly and what can cause soil failure.

 Because let’s face it, if your hardware isn’t broken…why spend thousands of dollars to dig it up and “try” to fix it?!